elastic/eui/wiki/creating-components-manually.md

 </EuiLink>
 ```

-- Use HTML comments to suggest what a `children` might be.
+- Use HTML comments to suggest what the `children` might be.

 ``` js
 <EuiText color="danger"><!-- Raw HTML content --></EuiText>